 Phone books are often easier to read and more interesting!

-I’ll be out of the office until Friday, but in the meantime, if you’d like to add some spice to your next PowerPoint deck, check out this link!
+I’ll be out of the office until Friday, but in the meantime, if you’d like to add some spice to your next PowerPoint deck, check out this You Suck at PowerPoint!

 If your training team has just rolled out an organization-wide initiative, this would be a perfect opportunity to share information, web sites or links regarding your initiative!